-- Certificates for massage or other soothing treatments they’d be interested in.
+- A gift certificate for massages or other soothing treatments they’d be interested in.

-- Crossword puzzles, Sudoku, personalize gaming devices, magazine subscriptions, newspaper subscriptions.
+- Crossword puzzles, Sudoku, personalized gaming devices, magazine subscriptions, and/or newspaper subscriptions.
 Anything to make the long hospital days a little less boring.

-- Radiation care pack with Aquafor and pure Aloe vera gel, and some small bag /pocket-sized containers to carry it to radiation appointments.
+- Radiation care pack with Aquafor and pure aloe vera gel, and some small bags or pocket-sized containers to carry it to radiation appointments.
 It will really help their dry skin, cracked lips, or radiation sores.

 - Donate to a charity in their name.